MarwanNakhaleh/Zero-to-Developer-Fast-Cheap-and-Effective/what_to_study.md

 ### **Front End Development Libraries Certification**
 * **Bootstrap**
-    * You may not actually end up using bootstrap on the job; you may end up using a similar library like MaterialUI or Tailwind
+    * You may not actually end up using Bootstrap specifically on the job; you may end up using a similar library like Bulma or Tailwind.
-    * Nonetheless, it's important to know how to use CSS libraries
+    * Nonetheless, it's important to know how to use CSS libraries.
 * *jQuery*
-    * These days, jQuery is used less and less in modern web development.
+    * These days, jQuery is used less and less in modern web development, but it might help.
 * **React**
 * **Redux**
 * **React and Redux**
-* *Front end development libraries projects*
+* **Front end development libraries projects**
-    * Some of these expect you to use jQuery and SASS; feel free to skip those and focus on the stuff that doesn't require you to use those.
+    * Some of these expect you to use jQuery and SASS; if a project expects you to use those and you didn't take those courses, either skip the project or do it in a way that doesn't bother with those tools.

 ### **Back End Development and APIs Certification**
 * **Managing Packages with NPM**